Tuesday, June 30, 2026

 It was kind of perfect; since the woods were right there next to my house I could go out and mess around for an hour or so and still be back in time to watch The Dukes of Hazzard.

-Years of quality time among trees turned out to be good preparation, because in summer 1984 (I was thirteen) my father moved into an old house way outside the city limits, a creaky, dust-covered place surrounded by acres of woods.
+Years of quality time among trees turned out to be good preparation, because in summer 1984 (I was thirteen) my father moved into an old house way outside the city limits.
+It was a creaky, dust-covered place, and it was surrounded by acres of woods.
 In front of the house just a few yards down a tree-covered hill ran a pretty large and lengthy creek.
-It ran around the perimeter of the property, a length of a few miles, and if you followed the water’s path at certain points the width stretched to the extent that it may as well have been a river.
+It circled around the perimeter of the property, a length of a few miles, and if you followed the water’s path at certain points the width stretched to the extent that it may as well have been a river.
 The water could be heard rushing by at all hours, an effect that especially at night could be calming or eerie, depending on your mood.

 That place was an ideal setting for what we might now call a folk horror film.
 To get there you had to turn down a near-hidden gravel road, which before too long turned into a dirt road.
 Clusters of tree branches hung down in all directions, throwing shadows everywhere.
 Moss-covered rocks sat among alternating patches of weeds and mud.
 There was some heavy rural ambiance going on.
 If somebody was looking for a place to start a cult or summon some dark entity they couldn’t have done much better.